Conditions

 • Trauma

-• Brachycephalic breeds such as Pugs, Boston Terriers, Lhasa Apsos are more prone to having eye problems
+• Brachycephalic breeds such as Pugs, Boston Terriers, and Lhasa Apsos are more prone to having eye problems

 • Age-related change